 Download the Villa Torre Pattern

 Download the Villa Torre pattern from A Cottage in the Forest Library.
+It is design #66.
 Don’t forget to unzip it.
-The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format) or PDF file.
-Currently, I do not have a Silhouette or Brother Machine to test the corresponding files.
-If you have problems using those files please let me know so I can troubleshoot what might be going wrong.
-I do now include a 1″ square in with all of my SVG files.
+The pattern is available in multiple formats – as a SVG (scalable vector graphics), DXF (drawing eXchange format), as a studio3 file for Silhouette, or as PDF file.
+I now include a 1″ square in with all of my SVG, DXF and Studio3 files.
 Scale the pattern so that the square is 1″ to make the building in the size it was designed.
 Of course the wonderful thing about SVG files is that you can easily scale them to make your building whatever size you would like.

 Choose between whether you want a regular back with the light hole at the bottom of the building (this is the option I make below) or if you want to use the Putz Back and Bottom, where the light hole is in the back of the building.